What do I need to think about when creating a competency based performance management system?

 - Identify competencies that span all positions in a company – it sets a common standard and helps create a company culture that drives performance and results.

 - Drill down under each competency to identify specific behavior for performance standards.

 - Define the spectrum of performance from the ‘top’ (exceeding expectations) through the ‘bottom’ (needing improvement).
 Typically a 3 point or 5 point range is used.

 - Determine the frequency of performance reviews with every employee having at a minimum an annual review.
 Ideally, real-time feedback is given as it occurs, with more formal checkpoints occurring via monthly or quarterly meetings with their direct manager.

 - Involve a select group of employees to give input on the competencies before finalizing.
 They may provide additional insights and facilitate quicker adaptation of the new system.

 By following the suggestions above you will be well on your way to creating a solid performance management system.

 HR Strategy isn’t always about planning for the future.
 Sometimes it means responding to current issues and making sure they fit with the mission, vision or goals of the company.
 Dealing with a company’s culture can be a touchy subject – especially when you tie that to performance management.
-Strategic HR, inc. can help you with a variety of issues related to culture.
-Visit our HR Strategy page to learn more about how strategic HR inc. can help you meet your goals.
+Strategic HR can help you with a variety of issues related to culture.
+Visit our HR Strategy page to learn more about how Strategic HR can help you meet your goals.